 BAT reference document means a document, resulting from the exchange of information organised pursuant to Article 13 of IED, drawn up for defined activities and describing, in particular, applied techniques, present emissions and consumption levels, techniques considered for the determination of best available techniques as well as BAT conclusions and any emerging techniques, giving special consideration to the criteria listed in Annex III to IED.

-BAT conclusions is a document containing the parts of a BAT reference document laying down the conclusions on best available techniques, their description, information to assess their applicability, the emission levels associated with the best available techniques, associated monitoring, associated consumption levels and, where appropriate, relevant site remediation measures. the BAT conclusions contained are adopted by the Commission as Implementing Decisions.
+BAT conclusions (BATC) is a document containing the parts of a BAT reference document laying down the conclusions on best available techniques, their description, information to assess their applicability, the emission levels associated with the best available techniques, associated monitoring, associated consumption levels and, where appropriate, relevant site remediation measures. the BAT conclusions contained are adopted by the Commission as Implementing Decisions.

 Emission levels associated with BAT (BAT-AELs)